XMRHRX/HackeroneAutoScope/README.md

 # HackeroneAutoScope
-Create the Scope setting for burpsuite.
+A firefox add-on.Create the Scope setting for burpsuite.